Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 {{%note%}}
 The topics in this section assume basic knowledge of InsightEdge and the data grid.
-If you aren't familiar with the data grid (at minimum), review the contents of the [Getting Started](../xap/12.3/started/) section before performing the tasks described here.
+If you aren't familiar with the data grid (at minimum), review the contents of the [Getting Started](../xap/14.0/started/) section before performing the tasks described here.
 {{%/note%}}

 This topic describes how to deploy GigaSpaces products in a Kubernetes environment.
 The integration is packaged as a [Helm chart](https://docs.helm.sh/developing_charts/#charts).
-You can deploy the full InsightEdge platform, which includes the data grid, using the Helm chart located at `<home directory>/tools/kubernetes/charts/insightedge`, or just the data grid using the Helm chart located at `<home directory>/tools/kubernetes/charts/xap`.
+You can deploy the full InsightEdge platform, which includes the data grid, using the Helm chart available in the GigaSpaces Helm repository.

-{{%note%}}
-The GigaSpaces Kubernetes integration is under active development and is subject to change.
-Additionally, you can use the `xap` Helm chart to deploy both the data grid and the InsightEdge platform.
-{{%/note%}}

 ## Prerequisites